Chart Color Schemes

 Noarlunga Downs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Noarlunga Downs, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Noarlunga Downs was at 22.0%, with the remaining dwellings either mortgaged (43.5%) or rented (34.6%).
-The median monthly mortgage repayment in the area was $1,352, lower than Adelaide metro's average of $1,562.
-The median weekly rent figure in Noarlunga Downs was recorded at $250, compared to Adelaide metro's $320.
-Nationally, Noarlunga Downs's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Noarlunga Downs' dwellings, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other').
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Noarlunga Downs was at 22.0%, with the rest either mortgaged (43.5%) or rented (34.6%).
+The median monthly mortgage repayment was $1,352, below Adelaide metro's average of $1,562.
+Median weekly rent was $250, compared to Adelaide metro's $320.
+Nationally, Noarlunga Downs' mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing